Safeguarding Conference Workshops

 Sarah involved in supporting trainee educational psychologists and she has strong links with the University of Manchester.
 Sarah is an honorary tutor on the doctorate course, contributing seminars each year on the topic of ‘family relationships’.

-Dr Susan Posada, Lead Educational Psychologist, One Education
+Dr. Rebecca Sundhu, Senior Educational Psychologist, One Education

 This workshop will look at helpful approaches and techniques to support emotional recovery in the early hours and days following traumatic events.
 We will also consider staff well-being and support.

-Michelle Laverack & Carrie Bray, Educational Psychologists, One Education
+Carrie Bray, Educational Psychologist, One Education

 Educational transitions can be a big step in any child / young person's life, and while the majority of them adjust to these changes within a few weeks, others find this more difficult.
 In this workshop we will consider why transitions pose challenges for children and drawing upon psychological theory, we will consider why certain pupils may be more vulnerable during these times.
 We will then consider the universal and individual strategies that can be used to support pupils in making successful transitions and we will introduce the idea of 'good goodbyes' and 'good hellos'.